Investment in post-invasion Iraq: Baghdad Sustainable Forests

-In total, there are 28 themed forests planned, designed to promote creativity, well-being, and community engagement"Baghdad Sustainable Forests: Iraq’s 28 Themed Forests".
+In total, there are 28 themed forests planned, designed to promote creativity, well-being, and community engagement.

-The development includes over 1.5 million square meters of retail, commercial, and amenity infrastructure, featuring walkable mixed-use hubs to support a growing urban population"Baghdad Sustainable Forests Master Plan".
+The development includes over 1.5 million square meters of retail, commercial, and amenity infrastructure, featuring walkable mixed-use hubs to support a growing urban population.

-Environmental Impact

 The project plans to plant one million trees, which are expected to capture approximately 22,000 metric tons of CO₂ annually.
-These trees will be interspersed among tranquil trails and vibrant civic plazas, contributing to improved air quality and microclimate regulation"Baghdad Sustainable Forests Project Overview".
+These trees will be interspersed among tranquil trails and vibrant civic plazas, contributing to improved air quality and microclimate regulation.

-Economic and Social Aspects

 The development is projected to generate around 80,000 jobs, fostering inclusive growth and rebuilding community ties.
-It aims to attract investment and celebrate Baghdad’s rich heritage as a center of creativity and exchange"Baghdad Sustainable Forests: Iraq’s 28 Themed Forests".
+It aims to attract investment and celebrate Baghdad’s rich heritage as a center of creativity and exchange.

-Government Support

 The project aligns with Iraq’s 2023–2030 National Environmental Strategy, addressing contemporary ecological challenges.
-It has received an investment license and is being implemented under the patronage of the Government of Iraq and in close collaboration with the Baghdad Municipality and the National Investment Commission"Gensler unveils a vision for Baghdad Sustainable Forests Masterplan".
+It has received an investment license and is being implemented under the patronage of the Government of Iraq and in close collaboration with the Baghdad Municipality and the National Investment Commission.